 2020 Virtual Internship Opportunities

 Various museums, historical societies, libraries and other institutions are offering virtual internships, which allow students to participate in an internship with an institution while working from home.
-A Google Docs spreadsheet listing virtual internships for the summer and fall is available.
+A Google Docs spreadsheet listing virtual internships for Fall 2020 has been updated.

 Some of our students had previously found internships with the following organizations: